rNLKJA/Unimelb-Master-2023-COMP90050/README.md

 - Scenario 3: Commit by A, B, and PARENT; but C rolls back.
   - Durable commits by A, B, and PARENT, C rolls back.

+> ACID: Atomicity, Consistency, Isolation, Durability
+>
+> - Atomicity: All or nothing
+> - Consistency: Database is consistent before and after transaction
+> - Isolation: Concurrent execution should not cause application programs (transactions) to malfunction
+> - Durability: Once a transaction is committed, its effects are permanent

 5. What is the probability that a deadlock situation occurs?

 - Assume, Number of transaction = n + 1 ≈ n (if n is large)